axibase/atsd/parsers/csv/examples/air-quality.md

 ### Syntax

-* Define columns with **Header** because the underlying document lacks a header row.
+* Define columns with **Header** because the underlying file lacks a header row.
 * Specify entity with **Default Entity** because there is no entity column.
 * Exclude unneeded data, `Longitude` and `Latitude` positions are constant and unneeded.
-* Parses multiple metrics from one row, `Parameter` column contains the names of several metrics which represent the concentration of various particles.
+* Extract multiple metrics from one row, `Parameter` column contains the names of several metrics which represent the concentration of various particles.

 ### Configuration

-For information on all settings on the **CSV Parser Editor** page, including those not used in this tutorial, refer to the [**Uploading CSV Files**](../README.md) tutorial.
+For information on all settings on the **CSV Parser Editor** page, including those not used in this tutorial, refer to the [Uploading CSV Files](../README.md) tutorial.

-Enable the parser, define a unique identifier, specify the output of the parser, and indicate the delimiter symbol.
+Enable the parser, define a unique identifier, specify the command type, and indicate the delimiter symbol.

 ![](./images/1.png)